EnhaoSun/Random-projection-using-k-nearest-neighbour-classification/README.md

 a) Plot a histogram of these ratios.
 While plotting ignore the point pairs with near zero distances. x-axis of the histogram should have the ratio values, and y-axis should denote how many times that appeared — this is standard histogram.

 ## Problem 2: (Answer in /source/q2)
 Build a k-nearest neighbour classifier as described above.
-Reduce the dimensionality of vectors in both dataset_vector.csv and test_vector.csv using random projection with m = 100.
+Reduce the dimensionality of vectors in both **dataset_vector.csv** and **test_vector.csv** using random projection with m = 100.
 Run the classifier using these reduced dimensional representations, i.e., predict the classes for the m-dimensional vectors using the k-nearest neighbours found among m-dimensional dataset vectors.
+Use the **evaluate.py** to get the prediction error from predicted_label.csv; Prediction error is the percentage of misclassified test instances.
+On the dataset provided, with k = 1 it should not take longer than 3.5 seconds to execute and should have prediction error at most 30%.
+With increasing k = 10, 20 the execution time should remain almost the same but the prediction error should decrease to 25% and 22% respectively.

 ## Code
 source - contains all the source files